You’re already in Germany.

 And if you don’t reply within 24 hours after her opener, the match also disappears.

 Bumble wants to be known as an app that successfully leads to dates.

 So it has no patience for unresponsive users.

-- Most women write boring openers, leaving you to spice up the conversation
+- Most women send boring icebreakers, leaving you to spice up the conversation.

 Next up, an American classic.

 OkCupid has 5 million active users and takes a stand against swiping apps.

 Rather than swipe faces, the OkCupid algorithm connects you to like-minded people.

 How does the app know who shares your ideas?